kp272/Computer-Programming-for-Psychology/FINAL Project/README.md

-My name is Kasti Patel.
+# My name is Kasti Patel.
 This file is the README file where I have explained my experiment and what it does in details.

-The name of my Final Project File where my code is "FinalProject.py" --> See file [FinalProject.py](https://github.com/kp272/Computer-Programming-for-Psychology/blob/main/FINAL%20Project/FinalProject.py)
+# The name of my Final Project File where my code is "FinalProject.py" --> See file [FinalProject.py](https://github.com/kp272/Computer-Programming-for-Psychology/blob/main/FINAL%20Project/FinalProject.py)

+# These are my comments:

 There are 2 blocks of 18 trials each.